 What we can take from this, however, is that linguistic screening can save you and your carefully crafted corporate identity from unwanted negative attention due to language-related associations.
 The Harvard Business Review makes the excellent point that even if you are not releasing your product or service internationally now, if you think you’d like to expand outside of the US eventually, it makes sense to do brand name evaluation for international markets now, rather than risk repercussions later.
 We’ve referenced the adage that “an ounce of prevention is worth a pound of cure” before, in relation to pain points in translation.
 But it is applicable to pain points in global launch as well: why risk a rebrand later, which could incur significant costs and brand damage, when you can be sure that your product or service is ready to go global when you are?

 Want to learn more about brand name evaluation for international markets?
-Check out our Linguistic Screening services page or drop us a line.
+Check out our Linguistic Screening services to learn more or drop us a line.
 We’d be happy to see if our specialized team of linguists can help you prepare to enter international markets (without becoming a meme!).